 The 2020 season officially kicks off in August with an early Week 0 matchup

 College football’s 2020 season officially kicks off on Saturday, Aug.
-29 with six overall matchups on tap for Week 0.
-The showdown in Ireland between Navy and Notre Dame ranks as the top matchup for Week 0, but Hawaii-Arizona and California-UNLV also provide intrigue.
+29 with five overall matchups on tap for Week 0.
+With the matchup between Navy and Notre Dame moved from Ireland and to Labor Day weekend, Hawaii-Arizona and California-UNLV provide the most intrigue for Week 0.
 Week 1 also features plenty of interesting matchups as the 2020 FBS season gets into full swing with games starting on Thursday, Sept.
 3 and concludes with a meeting between Georgia and Virginia in Atlanta on Monday, Sept.
 7. Michigan at Washington, USC versus Alabama in Arlington and North Carolina at UCF are just a few of the must-see contests for Week 1.

 The CFB Playoff takes place on Jan.
 1 for 2020, as the Rose Bowl and Sugar Bowl will host the semifinal matchups.
 The season is slated to end on Jan.
 11 in Miami Gardens, Fla. at Hard Rock Stadium for the national championship.

 It’s never too early to think about the first week of the 2020 season.
 Here are the matchups on tap in Week 0, five games to watch for Week 1, along with a quick look at the projected top 10 teams for next season:

 Week 0 – Saturday, Aug.
 29

 Nevada is 15-11 over the last two years under coach Jay Norvell and has a chance to make a run at the Mountain West’s West Division title with Hawaii, San Diego State and Fresno State each breaking in a new coach for 2020.
 UC Davis is led by former Boise State and Colorado coach Dan Hawkins and finished 5-7 in 2019.